TechRecruitNinja/documentation/Installation.md

 1. Install and run Node v8.1.2
 2.	`cd` into the TRN-Server folder
 3. Run `npm i`
-4. Change the Database password inside `lib/utils/config.js` - Required to be in sync with the password you chose for when setting up the database
+4. Change the Database password inside `config/development.json` and `config/production.json`, under `sql` object - Required to be in sync with the password you chose for when setting up the database
 5. Run `npm run start` to start the back-end server
 6. Server is available for API CRUD operations via [http://dev.recruit.com:8030](http://dev.recruit.com:8030)